fuse-box/fuse-box/README.md

 ## Why fusebox?

 ### Bundle anything without an extra effort
 You have an npm library in mind?
 You can bundle it without any extra configuration. babel-core with all plugins?
-No problem, fusebox takes care of everything you need.
+No problem, fusebox will take care of everything you need.

 All node modules (at least the most critical ones) will be bundled for browser (Buffer, path e.t.c) So you don't need to stress about whether you bundle will work in the browser.
 IT WILL.

+There is nothing that cannot be fused.
+Create a 3 liner config and bundle some heavy project!
+Do conventional import statements, use shared bundles, hack API, create crazy plugins!

 ### It is blazing fast